 - Consider investing in your own First Aid Kit and bring it with you for each session. - Please ensure the first aid equipment has been updated appropriately for the COVID pandemic and first aiders have undertaken appropriate additional training. - In the event of first aid treatment being required it is recognised that a suitably qualified person, coach or supervising adult may require to attend to the injured participant.
-Guidance on delivering first aid during the coronavirus pandemic is available on the St John Ambulance website. - Players should be encouraged not to touch their face, mouth, nose or eyes.
+Guidance on delivering first aid during the coronavirus pandemic is available on the St John Ambulance website. - Where possible, ensure the activity space is well ventilated by opening windows and doors. - Players should be encouraged not to touch their face, mouth, nose or eyes.
 Shouting should be discouraged - At regular moments throughout a session, coaches should sanitise their hands and should also help remind players to do so.
 Time for this should be built into the session plan.